Cirkit Designer Logo

 Important Considerations

-• Power Requirements: Ensure the module is powered with a stable 5V DC supply.
+• Power Supply: Ensure the module is powered with a stable 5V DC supply.

-• I2C Address: If using multiple RelayModuleI2C units, configure unique I2C addresses for each module to avoid conflicts.
+• I2C Address: If using multiple RelayModuleI2C units, configure unique I2C addresses using the onboard jumpers.

 Troubleshooting and FAQs